ClickHouse/ClickHouse/docs/en/data_types/special_data_types/interval.md

 └─────────────────────┴───────────────────────────────┘
 ```

-Intervals of different type can't be combined in one `INTERVAL` operator.
+Intervals of different types can't be combined in one `INTERVAL` operator.
 You can't use the expressions like `INTERVAL 4 DAY 1 HOUR`, so you need to express intervals in the minimal units.
 For example, `1 day and an hour` interval should be expressed as `INTERVAL 25 HOUR`.

-You can't perform arithmetical operations with the `Interval`-type values, but you can add intervals of different types consequenly to some value.
+You can't perform arithmetical operations with the `Interval`-type values, but you can add intervals of different types consequently to some value.
 For example:

 ```sql
 SELECT now() AS current_date_time, current_date_time + INTERVAL 4 DAY + INTERVAL 3 HOUR